-Us, We, or Our: Synaptic Software Limited (a company registered in England and Wales under number 3136234) whose registered office is at The Registry, 30 Berners Street, London, W1T 3LR.
+Us, We, or Our: Synaptic Software Limited (a company registered in England and Wales under number 3136234) whose registered office is at 65 Gresham Street, London, EC2V 7NQ.

 Authorised Users: any person in the business unit or units that we have agreed with you is or are to benefit from the subscription.

 Confidential Information: information that is proprietary or confidential and is either clearly labelled as such or identified as Confidential Information in clause 6.

 Content: Content provided by us to you under this agreement.

 Data: means all data, including Subscriber Data embodied in any electronic or tangible medium which is provided by you to us for the purposes of this agreement.

 "Data Protection Legislation" means the Data Protection Act 1998, and from 25 May 2018, the General Data Protection Regulation (EU 2016/679) or any replacement legislation applicable in England and Wales from time to time and any other applicable laws relating to the processing of personal data Services: means Portal Services, hosting services and provision of Content, as the context requires.

 Portal Services: the services we provide to allow you to access Content and use interactive services on our website.

 Software: The software provided by us or by our suppliers which enables you to use the Services, including data schemas, data models, databases and the like.

 Subscriber Data: The data input by you (and anyone authorised by you) for use in conjunction with the Content.